lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 > start the 1D tic-tac-toe game!

 The calling of `tic_tac_toe_1d` is a side-effect and we need to remove it.
 Okay, but you cannot start the game without it!
-What can we do about it?
+There are two ways of fixing it.

+### Splitting a module

+We can create a new python file just for running the game, while the functions will stay in the old file.
-We can create a new python file, e.g., `game.py` and we move the `tic_tac_toe_1d()` call in it:
+E.g., create a new file `game.py` and we move the `tic_tac_toe_1d()` call into it:

 ```python
 import tic_tac_toe